We Did It. Did you ever think about what are the best mini-vacations – here’s what we did?

 First of all, we were rather late leaving.

-Due to the fact that the grandkids would be joining us up at the lake, I needed to have bedding, towels, extra life jackets on board before we left.
+Because the grandkids would be joining us up at the lake, I needed to have bedding, towels, extra life jackets on board before we left.

 Loading took longer than anticipated.